-15. Section 5 (B) (3)(d) of the Model Regulation refers to the "actuarial present value of future death benefits" in the calculation of X factors.
+15. Section 5(B)(3)(d) of the Model Regulation refers to the "actuarial present value of future death benefits" in the calculation of X factors.
 Is this present value calculated only using the expected mortality in the first segment?

-According to Section 3.3 of ASOP 40, this calculation is done for the first segment only.
+According to Section 5 (B) (3) of the Model Regulation, this calculation is performed for the first segment only.